sourcewizard-ai/react-ai-agent-chat-sdk/README.md

 # React AI Agent Chat SDK

 A React library for building AI-powered chat interfaces with tool execution, configurable timeouts, retry logic, and custom renderers.
+CAUTION NOTE: This library is partially vibe coded, I'll iterate on it to make it more reasonable over time.

 ## Quick Start